Develop your skills, learn from some of the best mentors you could ask for

-As a profitable and growing firm, we’re confident that our groups can benefit from the high quality associates our Training Contract produces; as such we have boasted a 100% retention rate for the past 2 years.
+As a profitable and growing firm, we’re confident that our groups can benefit from the high quality associates our Training Contract produces; as such we have consistently boasted strong retention rates.
 This is testament to the high calibre of our trainees, as well as a great success for the firm in retaining such impressive talent.

 We recruit up to 2 years ahead.
 Candidates should apply in their penultimate year of a law degree (or beyond) or final year of a non-law degree.
 We also welcome applications from graduates.
-Recruitment for our 2020 training contract programme has been completed.
-Applications will re-open in September 2018 for our 2021 training contract programme.
+We are currently recruiting for candidates who can start a training contract in August 2021.